Summary

 $downloader = [System.Net.WebClient]::new()

-$downloader.Credentials = $credential
+$downloader.Credentials = $RepositoryCredential

-$script = $downloader.DownloadString("https://$($fqdn)/nexus/repository/choco-install/ClientSetup.ps1")
+$script = $downloader.DownloadString("https://$($FQDN)/nexus/repository/choco-install/ClientSetup.ps1")

 & ([scriptblock]::Create($script)) @params